-It is normally possible to offer summer employment, at normal full-time research student remuneration, to three members of the Editorial Board to work as summer editors for the Law Review.
-These students automatically qualify for the class in the subsequent year, and will be the Managing Editors of the Review for that year.
+It is normally possible to offer summer employment, at normal full-time research student remuneration, to three members of the Editorial Board to work as summer editors for the Review.
+These students automatically qualify for the class in the subsequent year and will be the Managing Editors of the Review for that year.

 Credit Hours: The course carries three credit hours, allocated to one or other of the semesters.
 Students must, however, make a one-year commitment to the Review to allow sufficient time to develop editorial expertise and complete group assignments.
-The overall work load over the year is consistent with the awarding of a half-class credit, and editorial work, assessment and writing requirements have been adjusted to ensure that the work load is appropriate.
+The overall workload over the year is consistent with the awarding of a half-class credit, and editorial work, assessment and writing requirements have been adjusted to ensure that the workload is appropriate.
 Students will designate the term for which they will receive academic credit but, whichever term they designate, their grade for the course is awarded at the end of the academic year.

-Assessment: Assessment is prima facie as follows: Work as a member of the Editorial Board (50%); Book Note or Abstracts (5%); Minor Research Paper (30%); Blog post (15%).
+Assessment: Assessment is prima facie as follows: Work as a member of the Editorial Board (50%); Book Note (10%); Minor Research Paper (30%); Case Comment or Legislative Note (10%).
 At the discretion of the Faculty Editor, and with the agreement of the student, assessment may be varied from the above to accommodate particular needs of the Review or the special interest of a student.
 This latter option is open to Managing Editors due to their completion of a Minor Research Paper in their previous Law Review work.

 Enrolment: Enrolment is restricted to 18 students, selected by the Faculty Editor.
 All students are Members of the Editorial Board, three of them being the Managing Editors.
 The course may be taken in either the second or third year, or both.
 Each year, students with exceptionally strong academic records receive letters from the Dean inviting them to apply.
 However, other interested students are also welcome to apply.
-All students who wish to be considered for selection for Law Review, whether invited to apply or not, can e-mail a letter of application along with their resume and writing sample to Michelle Halvorson, Administrative Coordinator, (m.halvorson@usask.ca) by Friday, August 11th, 2023.
+All students who wish to be considered for selection for Law Review, whether invited to apply or not, can e-mail a letter of application along with their resume and writing sample to Chris Harris, (sask.lawreview@usask.ca) no later than Monday, August 18, 2025.
 The letter of application may include the student's qualifications and commitment, and, where relevant, describing any special experience or expertise in writing or publishing which the student might bring to the Review.
 Students will be notified in late August whether or not they have been selected.
-After they have been notified that they have been selected for the class, and have dropped a class in the term they wish to receive credit, students will contact law.jdstudies@usask.ca to be registered in Law Review.
+After they have been notified that they have been selected for the class, and have dropped a class in the term they wish to receive credit, students will contact law.idstudies@usask.ca to be registered in Law Review.